taddeus/mincss/README.md

 TODO / bugs
 ===========

-- `border` shorthand generation produces out0of-order results when direction-specific ddeclarations follow a generic border declaration.
-This produces inequivalent CSS and must be fixed by unfolding each generic border declaration into four direction-specific ones, and sybsequently generating the shortest possible representation of the resulting box model.
+- `border` shorthand generation produces out-of-order results when direction-specific declarations follow a generic border declaration.
+This produces inequivalent CSS, and could be fixed by unfolding each generic border declaration into four direction-specific ones, and sybsequently generating the shortest possible representation of the resulting box model.